mrkearden/UMATLIB/README.md

   UMATmises_yield.F90 (works for 2D and 3D elements) checks the mises stress for yielding using the first pair of stress strain points
 Works with Elmer ElasticSolver.
 ElasticSolver has now been modified to output state variables to vtu file.
-UMATbi-linear is used with ElasticSolver and calculates invariants and puts them into state variables for output to vtu.
+UMAT is used with ElasticSolver and calculates invariants and puts them into state variables for output to vtu.
-See example in cut test case.
+See example in umat_tests.zip.
 Added ultimate strain for perfectly plastic behavior.

 The binary plastic model is input with two sets of strain-stress points yeild is assumed at the first point after yielding the stiffness is the slope of the second point relative to the first, Fifth entry is ultimate strain.